ThorPham/SAGE-DeepLearning/README.md

 # Deep Learning in Python
 ### Instructor: Soubhik Barari

 Welcome!
-This is the official code repository for the online course **"Deep Learning in Python"** which is part of the SAGE Research Methods collection *Data Science, Big Data Analytics, and Digital Methods*.
+This is the official code repository for the online course **"Deep Learning in Python"** which is part of the SAGE Research Methods collection on *Data Science, Big Data Analytics, and Digital Methods*.

 In this repository you will find the Jupyter notebooks where you can interactively run the code snippets from the course.
 Below you can find links to the course content videos.